s-sylwia/RockPaperScissorsGame/README.md

 - `LOSE_MESSAGE`: The message displayed when the computer wins the game.
 - `OPTIONS`: An array of options to choose from.
 By default, it includes "rock," "paper," and "scissors."

-Feel free to explore and modify the code to enhance the game or add new features!

 ## Dependencies

 This program uses the Lombok library for automatic generation of getters, setters, and other boilerplate code.
-Make sure to include the Lombok dependency in your project.